 Center for Cancer Systems Therapeutics (CaST)

 To achieve these goals CaST has assembled a multidisciplinary scientific team comprising faculty from several departments and institutes at Columbia University.
-CaST investigators are experts in the development of computational methods for analyzing functional and structural data, high-throughput technologies for single-cell profiling, high-throughput genetic and pharmacological screening, experimental methods for studying tumor evolution in vivo, and software development,.
+CaST investigators are experts in systems biology, functional and structural data analysis, high-throughput technologies for single-cell profiling, high-throughput genetic and pharmacological screening, experimental methods for studying tumor evolution in vivo, and software development.

 Ultimately, CaST aims to use the remarkable opportunities that systems biology now offers to identify more effective, widely applicable strategies for precision cancer medicine.